k2-fsa/icefall/docs/source/recipes/Non-streaming-ASR/librispeech/zipformer_ctc_blankskip.rst

     We use both CTC and RNN-T loss to train.
-During the forward pass, the encoder output is first used to calculate the CTC posterior probability; then for each output frame, if its blank posterior is bigger than some thresholds, it will be simply discarded from the encoder output.
+During the forward pass, the encoder output is first used to calculate the CTC posterior probability; then for each output frame, if its blank posterior is bigger than some threshold, it will be simply discarded from the encoder output.
 To prevent information loss, we also put a convolution module similar to the one used in conformer (referred to as “LConv”) before the frame reduction.